KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Proposed method

 \subsection{Extension to unbounded real-valued inputs}

-$\Phi$ and $\Psi$ have the domain of $[0,1)$.
-On building a network like KAN, the domain should be extended to $(-\infty,\infty)$, because inputs to layers other than the input layer can be any real value.
-We can think of some candidate solutions for this problem: \begin{enumerate} \item adaptively scaling the domain by methods such as normalization; \item inserting a layer that applies a (desirably monotonic) function with some bounded image, such as the sigmoidal function; \item Since Haar and \SH can be defined over $(-\infty,\infty)$, we can start from the domain $[0,1)$, and extend the domain (and thus the tree structure) lazily (or on demand) and consistently, every time the learner receives a sample that falls out of the current domain.
-In this case, we need to design the new discount factor $\beta'$ adequately for the bases that cover outside of $[0,1)$ \item use the floating-point expression as the fixed-point expression.
-This means that \begin{enumerate} \item dividing the whole $(-\infty,\infty)$ region into $(-\infty,0)$ and $[0,\infty)$, then \item dividing each into blocks by the values of the exponents, and then \item use \SH for each block. \end{enumerate} This approach can be viewed as a lightweight instance of Solution~\ref{item:sig}. \end{enumerate} This paper uses Solution~\ref{item:Floating}, using Haar for the sign bit and the exponent.
-See Appendix~\ref{sec:ieee754} for the details of this approach.
-Solution~\ref{item:Floating} does not incur additional complexity, and turned out to be accurate enough.
-Fig.~\ref{fig:1D} shows examples of approximating some well-known unary functions.
+$\Psi$ and $\SPsi$ have the domain of $[0,1)$.
+When building a network like KAN, the domain should be extended to $(-\infty,\infty)$, because inputs to layers other than the input layer can take any real value.
+We consider the following candidate solutions: \begin{enumerate} \item adaptively scale the domain (e.g. normalization)\cite{liu2025kan, bozorgasl2024WavKAN}; \item insert a (preferably monotonic) bounded mapping such as the logistic function \cite{shukla2024FAIR}; \item define Haar and \SH over $(-\infty,\infty)$ and extend the tree lazily (on demand) whenever a sample falls outside the current domain; design an appropriate discount factor $\beta'$ for newly covered bases. \item view the floating-point bit representation as the fixed-point representation in $[0,1)$ by the unsafe-cast operation; roughly speaking, this corresponds to doing the following: \begin{enumerate} \item split the whole $(-\infty,\infty)$ region into $(-\infty,0)$ and $[0,\infty)$, \item partition each part into blocks by the values of the exponents, and \item use \SH within each block. \end{enumerate} This is a lightweight instance of Solution~\ref{item:sig}. \end{enumerate} This paper adopts Solution~\ref{item:Floating} (floating-point mapping), using Haar for the sign and exponent components.
+See Appendix~\ref{sec:ieee754} for implementation details.
+This approach is simple to implement and proved sufficiently accurate in our experiments.
+We also tried layer normalization (Solution~\ref{item:scale}) and the logistic function (Solution~\ref{item:sig}) in preliminary experiments, but they were not as good as Solution~\ref{item:Floating}.
+Note also that using the logistic function can cause extreme accuracy degradation and loss of information (values saturate to $1$ or $0$) when inputs slightly exceed $(-1,1)$.